decent-chat/spec/spec.md

 ### 2.2 Routing

-Valid HTTP requests for routes under `/api/` described in the rest of this document should be responded to as described there.
+Valid HTTP requests for routes under `/api/` MUST be responded to as detailed in section 4.

 GET requests for the route (`/`) SHOULD serve sufficient information to connect to the relevant server, for example a web-based client or instance details.